Indigenous-led organizations share ideas for working closely with First Nations, Inuit and Métis elders, leaders, artisans and experts.

 “It's all about meeting the client where their needs are at,” says Martin.
 “We provided significant awareness training to the Church in order for them to understand the resources that are available in the North; and the languages and dialects heard during translation and interpretation during the visit.”

-2. Create safe spaces where people can learn and talk about the impacts of residential schools
+3. Support safe spaces that teach about the impacts of residential schools

-For example, one of Canada’s Big Five banks, Scotiabank, has four Legacy Spaces, including two that are open to the public—at the bank’s 392 Bay Street branch in Toronto, and in Yellowknife, Northwest Territories.
-Midanik says DWF also partners with business and sporting events, which helps the organization reach new audiences.
-Scotiabank’s 392 Bay Street branch is an opportunity for visiting delegates to experience a Legacy Space, which illustrates how Toronto organizations are taking action on truth and reconciliation.
+One of Canada’s Big Five banks, Scotiabank, has four Legacy Spaces, including two that are open to the public—at the bank’s 392 Bay Street branch in Toronto, and 5102 Franklin Avenue in Yellowknife, Northwest Territories.
+Midanik says DWF also partners with third-party fundraisers, which helps the organization reach new audiences.

-3. Make meaningful connections with Indigenous facilitators, trainers and conference speakers
+4. Make meaningful connections with Indigenous facilitators and trainers

 “Pre-work is really meaningful and sets the stage for everyone to come to the space with really open minds and open hearts.”